 6. Use an updated word processor

-Since many companies want to see electronic copies of resume, your word processing software deserves some attention as well.
-If you’re using an outdated version of Word, upgrade.
-And if you’re using any other word processing software, consider switching to Word.
-It’s pretty much the gold standard for resumes these days.
+Since many companies want to see electronic copies of resumes, your word-processing software deserves some attention as well.
+If you’re using an outdated version of Microsoft Word, upgrade it.

-Notice how the additional experience is listed below without dates--strategic!
+Sometimes, it helps to see something to get a real idea of what to do.
+Notice in the following example how the additional professional experience is listed below without dates--strategic!

-The good news is that these resume tips for older workers can help you avoid bias and give you a better shot at landing an interview.
-That’s the best way to ensure yourself a fair chance to convince that employer that you’re the right candidate for the job.
+The good news is that these tips for resumes for older workers can help you avoid bias and give you a better shot at landing an interview.
+That’s the best way to ensure yourself a fair chance of convincing an employer or hiring manager that you’re the right candidate for the job.

 Elizabeth Openshaw, Editor & Content Writer, Elizabeth Openshaw, Editor & Content Writer